 Equal

-TRUE if $a is equal to $b.
+TRUE if $a is

 $a === $b